Ayoyinka-Sofuwa/Practice-projects/README.md

-This is a record of the projects I practise and experiment with daily
+This is a record of the projects I practice and experiment with daily